 The easiest way to differentiate the M2A3 from the M2A2 is the increased distance between the suspension bogies in the latter tank.
 The turrets were also slightly spaced farther apart.
 The M2A3 featured the flat-faced turrets also common to late-model M2A2s.

 This view makes it easy to compare the space between the suspension bogies on the M2A3 with the M2A2 above.
 The new suspension arrangement arose from tests that also led to the combat car M1A1.
-Even though the M2A3 weighed more than the M2A2, it's larger ground contact area gave it a lower ground pressure.
+Even though the M2A3 weighed more than the M2A2, its larger ground contact area gave it a lower ground pressure.
 The idler wheel was also moved farther back, and the rear fenders were extended to provide coverage for the idler wheel's new position.

 The rear hull on the M2A3 was modified from the M2A2 by the addition of the doors in the lower plate.
 The previous design had a central access cover and two covers on either side of the rear hull that needed to be removed to service the engine.
 The characteristic short intake pipes from the air cleaners mark this tank as having a gasoline versus diesel engine.

 The rear hull is seen from the opposite angle.